salonibehal/salonibehal/README.md

 - 👋 Hi, I’m @salonibehal
 - 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Cyber Security, and Networking
-- 💞️ I’m looking to collaborate on Cyber security
+- 💞️ I’m looking to collaborate on Cyber security and Networking
 - 📫 How to reach me ...

 <!---